djjackYT/qb-radialmenu-npstyle/README.md

 # qb-radialmenu
 Simple edits of qb-radialmenu to look like nopixels radialmenu.
 Most of it is just edits but there is some addons to the radialmenu to.
 Enjoy!
-(New updates now here!)

 # Dependencies
 qb-core: https://github.com/qbcore-framework/qb-core